codacy/chart/docs/configuration/monitoring.md

 ### Install Loki

 Obtain the configuration file for Loki, [values-loki.yaml](https://github.com/codacy/chart/blob/master/codacy/values-loki.yaml), and install it as described below.
-You may need to edit the storage class for Loki persistence in this configuration file.
-While the default setting should suit most use cases, you may need to adjust it to your specific Kubernetes installation.
+While the default storage class setting for Loki persistence should suit most use cases, you may need to adjust it to your specific Kubernetes installation.
 For instance, for MicroK8s use `storageClassName: microk8s-hostpath`.

 ```bash
 helm repo add loki https://grafana.github.io/loki/charts